jamesfitton/ISVEHI/README.md

 **Step 1: Download ISEVHI:** Clone or download the ISEVHI repository from GitHub using the button 'Clone or Download' above and save it somewhere locally on your computer, e.g. C:\ISEVHI.

 **Step 2.
 Anaconda:** Install [Anaconda](https://www.anaconda.com/download/).
 Open the Anaconda prompt (PC) or on a Mac or Linux system open a terminal window.
-Use the `cd` command to change the directory, and navigte to go the folder where you have downloaded the ISEVHI repository (see [here](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands) for information on how to use the command prompt).
+Use the `cd` command to change the directory, and navigate to go the folder where you have downloaded the ISEVHI repository (see [here](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands) for information on how to use the command prompt).

 **Step 3: Create a new environment:** Create a new environment named `ISEVHI` with all the required packages: